mlrun/mlrun/docs/store/artifacts.md

 context.log_dataset(key='my_data', df=df)
 ```

-Where `key` is the the name of the artifact and `df` is the DataFrame.
+Where `key` is the name of the artifact and `df` is the DataFrame.
 By default, MLRun will store a short preview of 20 lines.
 You can change the number of lines by using the `preview` parameter and setting it to a different value.

 MLRun will also calculate statistics on the DataFrame on all numeric fields.
 You can enable statistics regardless to the DataFrame size by setting the `stats` parameter to `True`.